-The Malcolm Fraser Collection at the University of Melbourne currently consists of one hundred metres of family and personal records relating to the former Prime Minister of Australia, the Rt Hon.
+The Malcolm Fraser Collection at the University of Melbourne currently consists of around two hundred metres of family and personal records relating to the former Prime Minister of Australia, the Rt Hon.
 Malcolm Fraser.
 Mr Fraser designated the University of Melbourne as the official custodian of his personal papers in 2004.
 In time, Mr Fraser’s library will also be transferred to the University of Melbourne and be housed at Melbourne Law School .
 The collection consists of all Mr Fraser’s personal papers from both his pre-ministerial and post-ministerial activities.

 The collection spans Mr Fraser's life and interests, and includes material relating to: